 These visitors aren’t familiar with your brand or your product or service.
 They aren’t convinced that your product or service is the best solution to their problem yet.

 If your value proposition is simple and clearly articulated, it likely doesn’t require much elaboration.
-How many questions does “Skype makes it easy to stay in touch.
-Talk.
-Chat.
-Collaborate.” raise?
+How many questions does “A place that makes it easy to talk every day and hang out more often.” raise?

 Therefore, you can go ahead and place your call to action above the fold.
-It’s realistic that a new, uncertain visitor could be convinced and ready to download Skype without additional information.
+It’s realistic that a new, uncertain visitor could be convinced and ready to download Discord without additional information.